dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: mettre la techstack dans un chapitre différent??")

 The main responsibility of each agent is as follows:
-- The *intent router* routes the user's query to the appropriate agents and accumulates query context.
+- The *Intent Router* routes the user's query to the appropriate agents and accumulates query context.
-- The *clarify query* clarifies the user's query if it is ambiguous or incomplete.
+- The *Clarify Query* clarifies the user's query if it is ambiguous or incomplete.
-- The *geocontext retriever* retrieves the geospatial data relevant to the analysis.
+- The *Geocontext Retriever* retrieves the geospatial data relevant to the analysis.
-- The *guidelines retriever* retrieves the relevant energy planning guidelines relevant to the analysis.
+- The *Guidelines Retriever* retrieves the relevant energy planning guidelines relevant to the analysis.
-- The *strategy planner* plans the energy strategy based on the retrieved data and guidelines.
+- The *Strategy Planner* plans the energy strategy based on the retrieved data and guidelines.
-- The *critic answer* evaluates the proposed energy planning strategy and possibly restarts the whole process.
+- The *Critic Answer* evaluates the proposed energy planning strategy and possibly restarts the whole process.

 With the overall solution defined, the following sections dig in the details of each agent and their implementation.
 #highlight("TODO: plus en détails mgl")

-==== Intent Router
+==== Intent Router <intent_router>

 The intent router is a crucial component of the solution.
 It is the entrypoint of the system and orchestrates the different agents.